 10- Ignoring signs like bleeding and onset of pain

-Bleeding is an indicator of weak gums and warrants an immediate visit to the dentist ,so as to prevent further damage to the underlying bone.
+Bleeding is an indicator of weak gums and warrants an immediate visit to the dental clinic, so as to prevent further damage to the underlying bone.

 As long as you avoid making the above mistakes, your oral health should improve in no time.